Server Guide#

 drive is read-only and contains:

-: Data processing softwareD:/W1_SOFT/apps
+: Data processing softwareD:/ID_SOFT/apps

-: ApplicationsD:/W!_DATA/username
+: ApplicationsD:/ID_DATA/username

 : Raw data that users will frequenly access will be saved here.